karina4840/karina4840/README.md

 - 💛 I love writing JavaScript, SASS, and creating beautiful things

 - 📩 Contact me here karina4840@gmail.com
+---
+A curiosity-driven Front-End Developer with design chops.
+I'm passionate about bringing both the technical and visual aspects of digital products to life.
+User experience, beautiful pixels and writing clean accessible, human code matters to me.
+I sweat the details.
+Less is more.

+I'm happiest when I'm creating, learning, exploring and thinking about how to make things better.
+Currently open to new oportunities and am available for any freelance work.
+Feel free to reach out and say hello! 👋🏻

 ## Skills and Experience: